Legally Written and Reviewed by Matthew Dolman

 Is this a criminal case or a lawsuit, and who will be held liable?

-This is a civil lawsuit seeking financial compensation for the severe harm you endured.
+This is a civil lawsuit seeking financial compensation for the severe harm you endured due to an alleged sexual assault by an Uber or Lyft driver.
 We pursue this regardless of whether the driver faces criminal charges.
-Both the driver (for the assault) and Lyft Corporation (for institutional negligence in hiring and monitoring) are named as defendants.
+Both the driver (for the alleged assault) and Lyft Corporation (for institutional negligence in hiring and monitoring) are named as defendants.

 How much does it cost to file a lawsuit against Lyft Corporation?